Petrov-connect/Programming-Basics-with-Java/README.md

-# My homework,exercise and exam from basics course in SoftUni
+# My homework,exercise and exams from basics course in SoftUni